 Visit the Blue Cave

 The Blue Cave is a stunning hidden gem located along the coast of Montenegro.
-This beautiful cave is full of stunningly, vivid blue waters that looks like its been dyed blue.
+This beautiful cave is full of stunningly, vivid blue waters that look like its been dyed blue.
 You can only visit the Blue Cave by boat and once you squeeze inside the tiny cave opening you are welcome to jump in the clear waters to enjoy!

 Day trips from Kotor